ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 When we click
-Sync, our commit is sent to the remote Local-dev branch that we published to GitHub, and this action starts the Build Stage followed by the Deploy Stage in our Delivery Pipeline.
+Sync, our commit is sent to the remote Local-dev branch that we published to GitHub, and this action starts the Build Stage followed by the Deploy Stage in our Delivery Pipeline, as exemplified in the last figure in this tutorial.

+![pipeline_triggled_aftersync](https://cloud.githubusercontent.com/assets/19173079/24822828/f29efe26-1bbd-11e7-8b9a-c472ea03ee2b.jpg)
+{: caption="Figure 22.
+CD Delivery Pipeline" caption-side="top"}

 Congratulations!
 We have gone from beginning to end along this path to build a web application image gallery using the {{site.data.keyword.cloud_notm}} Platform.
 Each of the concepts we've covered in this basic introduction can be explored further.
 Good luck!

-![pipeline_triggled_aftersync](https://cloud.githubusercontent.com/assets/19173079/24822828/f29efe26-1bbd-11e7-8b9a-c472ea03ee2b.jpg)
-{: caption="Figure 22.
-CD Delivery Pipeline" caption-side="top"}